samicpp/tcp-services/README.md

 #### Behaviour
 If the path is a directory it will look for `index.*` or will look for a file that starts with the name of its parent directory.

 The server will read and parse `config.json` everytime when a request happens and will look up which directory it needs to look in based of the hostname and port and will then add the result to `./http/` and read the file starting form that directory.
-This is stored in SPecialURL.tardir.
+This is stored in SpecialURL.tardir.
+Optionably can also use a router file.

 Paths to directories dont need to start with `/` and files are allowed to end with `/`.